ckdake/fitler/README.md

 * Correlate each entry with Strava API
 * Correlate each entry with RidewithGPS API

+* Load files from S3 bucket or somewhere else instead of local

 * Can we get whoop scores for each one?
 * What is in TrainingPeaks?
 * What is in Wandrer.earth?